fakharkhan/training-session-2/README.md

 ##Routes
 Laravel follow REST architecture
-1. Type of routes
+##1.
+Type of routes
    GET - to receive data from web server
    POST - to create/insert data on web server
    PUT - to update data
    Delete - to destroy / delete data
-2. Defining Routes with params
+##2.
+Defining Routes with params
    Route::get('/clients/{param}', function ($param) {
        return "<h1>Detail of Client ".$param." </h1>";
    });

-3.Views
+##3.Views
   Laravel uses Template Engine called Blade: https://laravel.com/docs/5.5/blade We use Blade Directives, sample direct is {{ }} , which is used to print

+##4.Controllers
+ To create a controller via command line: php artisan make:controller ClientsController To create a controller with resources functions: php artisan make:controller ClientsController --resource